sonic-net/sonic-platform-vpp/docs/HLD/SONICVPP-HLD.md

 <a id="item-111"></a>
 ### API Semantics
 The SAI APIs are a set of CRUD operations on an Object type (~100+).
-Each object type has specific atributes.
+Each object type has specific attributes.

 VPP supports a message passing interface called VPP Binary APIs.
 VPP supports the following method types
  - Request/Reply\